Fl0xy/Ludum_Dare_50/README.md

 # Heat Death

 A game about space, asteroids, your drone and a black hole.
-Done in 3 days for the 50th Ludum Dare game jam in colaboration with [Akronsus](https://github.com/Akronsus)
+Done in 3 days for the 50th Ludum Dare game jam in collaboration with [Akronsus](https://github.com/Akronsus)

 ![screenshot of the game Heat Death](resource/screenshot.png)